 The Electronic money (e-money) policy document prescribes broad principles (relating to, among others, having adequate governance and operational requirements, proper risk management, transparency of terms, timely refund of stored value, and prevention of the use of e-money for financial crimes) and minimum standards to be observed by an issuer.
-A large e-money scheme operator must place users' funds in a trust account with a licensed institution and apply them in the manner prescribed.
-As a financial services provider, an issuer of e-money may not engage in prohibited business conduct set out in Schedule 7 of the FSA, as supplemented by policy documents of BNM and must maintain secrecy of customer information unless an exemption applies.
+An e-money scheme operator must place users' funds in a trust account with a licensed banking institution and apply them in the manner prescribed.
+We are an approved issuer of e-money in Malaysia.